South Devon and Tavistock Railway: Tavistock South

-The station was originally named Tavistock.
-It should not be confused with Tavistock North railway station or the proposed new station to the south of the town.

 As befitting the terminus of the South Devon and Tavistock Railway, the station (50.5471°N 4.1442°W) at Tavistock was provided with a large train shed that spanned the two platforms and three tracks.
 The station was situated on the hillside close to the town centre.
 The original buildings were of timber, but they were badly damaged by a fire in 1887 and were replaced by a stone structure.

 The main buildings were on the side used by trains going towards Plymouth.
 A footbridge was eventually provided at the north end of the station beyond the train shed.
 A small engine shed was provided at the other end of the station, but this was no longer needed once the Launceston and South Devon Railway opened on 1 July 1865.

 On 26 September 1949 the station was renamed Tavistock South to distinguish it from the Southern Region station on the Plymouth to London Waterloo route, which was then named "Tavistock North".
 Passenger services were withdrawn on 31 December 1962 but goods traffic continued until 7 September 1964.
 Passengers could still travel by train from Tavistock North until it closed in 1968.